- About Us

 Sponsor A Youth

 The Amala Foundation provides scholarships to approximately 80% of the youth leaders that attend the Global Youth Peace Summit.
 Scholarships are provided by local businesses, congregations, associations and individuals like you.
-It costs $700 to sponsor a youth leader to attend the Global Youth Peace Summit and $1000 to sponsor a youth to attend the Global Youth Peace Summit AND year-long One Village Project.
+It costs $700 to sponsor a youth leader to attend the Global Youth Peace Summit.

 The Amala Foundation hopes to plant seeds for sustainable peace worldwide by hosting Global Youth Peace Summits in communities across the globe.
 It is our hope that with increased funding and awareness, we will be able to serve those communities and cities that need it most.
 The Summer of 2013 will mark the first time that we will host a Global Youth Peace Summit outside of Central Texas; the 1st Annual Northern California Global Youth Peace Summit will take place in Pt.
 Reyes, CA from July 15th – 20th.
 For more information, please see below.